SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/03-algorithms/02-sorting/merge-sort.md

-# Merge sort algorithm
+# Merge Sort Algorithm

 ## Concept
-`Merge sort` is a popular sorting algorithm that follows the divide-and-conquer approach to sort a list of things, like numbers, in a particular order.
+`Merge sort` is a popular sorting algorithm that follows the `divide-and-conquer` approach to sort a list of things, like numbers, in a particular order.
 It works by dividing the list into smaller parts, sorting those parts, and then combining them back together to get the final sorted list.

 [image]()